 What is the “Debt Observatory in Globalisation (ODG)”?

-We produce critical analysis for mobilization and social transformation in the face of social, economic, environmental and gender inequalities, while working on political incidence and the denunciation of the political and economic actors that we identify as responsible.
+We produce critical analysis for mobilisation and social transformation in the face of social, economic, environmental and gender inequalities, while working on political incidence and the denunciation of the political and economic actors that we identify as responsible.

 The ODG is also an open platform for participation, debate and action, which promotes the creation of networks and spaces for the construction of alternatives that strengthen popular sovereignties and the empowerment of communities.